samanrashidii/vue-navigation-menu/README.md

 # Vue Navigation Menu

-This is a responsive navigation component made with Vuejs and has different variations of layout and color.
+This is a responsive multi-level navigation component made with Vuejs and has different variations of layout and color.

 ## Language